AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 * **[!UICONTROL Viewer Preset]** - Select an existing viewer from the Viewer preset drop-down menu.

-If the viewer preset you are looking for is not visible, check to ensure that it is published.
+If the viewer preset you were looking for is not visible, check to ensure that it is published.
 Publish viewer presets before you use them.
 See [Managing Viewer Presets](/help/assets/managing-viewer-presets.md).

 ### Video 360 Media Component {#video-media-component}